elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 Notes:
 -  To reduce clustered and non-clustered mode divergence, in non-clustered mode, these APIs would just be no-ops.
    It will avoid forcing (most) code to check which mode Kibana is running before calling them.
+     - In the case where `sendToSelf` is true, we would still attempt to broadcast the message.
 -  We could eventually use an Observable pattern instead of a handler pattern to subscribe to messages.

 ## 5.3 Executing code on a single worker